erik-bleich/erik-bleich.github.io/mpomplab.md

     </header>
     <!-- <span class="date"></span> -->
-    <p>The Media Portrayals of Minorities Project lab was launched at Middlebury College in 2012.
+    <p>The Media Portrayals of Minorities Project (M-POMP) lab was launched at Middlebury College in 2012.
 It has directly involved undergraduate students in research by training them in lab techniques.
 Lab members develop projects, are co-presenters of research at academic conferences, and are co-authors on published scholarship.
 Students are also encouraged to write senior theses using lab procedures.
     </p>